The idea of comparing a Doberman vs German shepherd may seem like a futile exercise to keen breeders and fans of both of these pure breed dogs.

 A concern regarding Dobermans is the idea that they are not good around children.
 A Doberman puppy can be brought up with kids and is likely to form a great bond with them that lasts throughout their childhood, but adopted adult dogs could be more of a problem, especially if they have bad habits that they may be stuck with.

-Another issue that may be noticed by new owners is that of vocalisation.
+Another issue that may be noticed by new owners is that of vocalization.
 As these dogs are bred to work and guard, they are inclined to bark at intruders and warn off dangerous individuals.
 This can be a problem when an unfamiliar visitor comes to the house.
 Intelligence and strong mindedness can also lead to selective hearing and disobedience in dogs, particularly with Dobies.

 If you are concerned about the pressure of training these big, intelligent breeds correctly and need a helping hand along the way, a training school or guide could be a great tool.
 It can take time and patience with these dogs, as there is a lot for them to learn in a short space of time, but it is definitely worth the effort.

-Online resources like Doggy Dan’s training course are a great alternative for owners what want a simple, accessible guide on how to become a “pack leader” and deal with aggression, vocalisation, disobedience and selective hearing.
+Online resources like Doggy Dan’s training course are a great alternative for owners what want a simple, accessible guide on how to become a “pack leader” and deal with aggression, vocalization, disobedience and selective hearing.

 Does this all mean that GSDs the better guard dogs?